conniedc1206/flatapp-store-app/README.md

 ## Accomplishments
 * we were able to create 6 client-side routes using React Router in our nav bar/other UI element that allows users to navigate between routes
 * we created use a controlled form to make our POST request to our json-server
+* we used PATCH request to our json-server to persist the like counts
 * we rendered developers' apps onto our store page using array filter method and GET requests from our json-server
 * we organized our code into purposeful components in order to keep it clean and dry
 * we incorporated a UI framework for our styling with [Chakra UI](https://chakra-ui.com/)